kejiwuxian/CIS25-Class-Activities/05-Simple-Calculator/README.md

-# Simple Calculator
+# 05 Simple Calculator

-This folder contains the source code for CIS25 Simple Calculator.
+This folder contains the source code for CIS25 class activity 05.

 Implement a simple calculator that:
 - Asks the user to choose an operation: +, -, *, or /.